SAP/go-hdb/README.md

 ## Tests

 For running the driver tests a HANA Database server is required.
-The test user must have priveleges to create a schema.
+The test user must have privileges to create a schema.

 ```
 go test -dsn hdb://user:password@host:port